datahub-project/datahub/docs/features/feature-guides/compliance-forms/complete-a-form.md

 ## FAQ and Troubleshooting

-**Why can't I complete a Compliance Form for an Asset?**
+**Why don’t I see any Compliance Forms in the Task Center or on an Asset Page?**

-Forms can be assigned to Asset Owners, specific DataHub Users, or a combination of the two.
-Please confirm with the Form author that your DataHub user is in-scope for the Form.
+If you don’t see any Compliance Forms, check with the Form author to ensure your DataHub user account has been assigned to complete a Form for one or more Assets.
+Forms can be assigned to Asset Owners, specific DataHub Users, or a combination of both.